-Jun Zhong, Ph.D., joined the Laboratory of Translational Genomics (LTG) as a postdoctoral fellow in the laboratory of Laufey Amundadottir, Ph.D., senior investigator, in 2017.
-Dr. Zhong completed his Ph.D. in bioinformatics from the Beijing Institute of Genomics, University of Chinese Academy of Sciences (BIG, UCAS) in 2014.
+Jun Zhong, Ph.D., joined the Laboratory of Translational Genomics (LTG) as a postdoctoral fellow in the laboratory of Laufey Amundadottir, Ph.D., senior investigator, in 2017 and was promoted to research fellow in 2022.
+Dr. Zhong completed his Ph.D. in bioinformatics at the Beijing Institute of Genomics, University of Chinese Academy of Sciences (BIG, UCAS) in 2014.
 His thesis focused on whole-genome sequencing (WGS), de novo assembly, and resequencing applications of large-scale biological data.
 After his Ph.D., Dr. Zhong continued at BIG as a research associate and focused primarily on applications of single-molecule real-time sequencing technology (SMRT, PacBio) in human infectious diseases through pan-genome and precision methylome approaches.

-Dr. Zhong focuses his research on identifying inherited variants associated with risk of pancreatic cancer using various genome-wide approaches; understanding the biology of germline risk variants using genomic technologies; and identifying non-coding somatic mutations that drive pancreatic carcinogenesis, under the mentorship of Dr. Amundadottir.
-He has received an NIH Fellows Award for Research Excellence (FARE) and a Summer Research Mentor Award.
+Dr. Zhong focuses his research on identifying inherited variants associated with risk of pancreatic cancer using various genome-wide approaches (GWAS, TWAS, et al); understanding the biology of germline risk variants using genomic technologies; and identifying non-coding somatic mutations that drive pancreatic carcinogenesis.
+He has received a DCEG Intramural Research Award (IRA), NIH Fellows Award for Research Excellence (FARE), and a Summer Research Mentor Award.